srinumadhavv/antstack_assnt_final/README.md

 # antstack_Assignment

-THIS IS AN APPLICATION BUILT FOR ANSTACK AS AN ASSIGNMNENT USING FASTAPI in Backend, React for FrontEnd, Postgres for Database , Alembic for Database Migration and Docker for dockerizing Application .
+This is an application built for ANSTACK as an Assignmnent.
+Application uses FASTAPI for Backend, React for FrontEnd, Postgres for Database , Alembic for Database Migration and Docker for dockerizing Application .

 TO USE THIS APPLICATION :